magento/merchdocs/src/catalog/inventory-backorders.md

 ### Notify for Quantity Below

 The _Notify for Quantity Below_ configuration option is configurable at the global, source, and product levels.
 It sends an email notification when a product's quantity reaches a low quantity.
 For this example, the notification sends when the product has a quantity of 10 or less.
-When backorders are enabled, the Notify for Quantity Below is not deducted from the Salable Quantity.
+When backorders are enabled, the _Notify for Quantity Below_ is not deducted from the Salable Quantity.
+(Salable Quantity = Quantity - (Out-of-Stock Threshold)).

 ### Stock status